JozehanGrobler/Castle.Core.AsyncInterceptor/README.md

 }
 ```

 ### Option 2: Implement `IAsyncInterceptor` interface to intercept invocations

-Create a class them implements `IAsyncInterceptor`, then register it for interception in the same was as `IInterceptor`
+Create a class that implements `IAsyncInterceptor`, then register it for interception in the same was as `IInterceptor`
 using the ProxyGenerator extension methods, e.g.

 ```csharp